 Step 1: Find a Level Place to Park

-- Find as level as possible for most comfort.
+Find as level as possible for the most comfort.

-- No need to level truck as you will be removing it from under the camper and can level it.
+No need to level the truck as you will be removing it from under the camper and can level it.

 Step 2: Release Tie-Downs from Truck Camper Mounting Brackets